Signing In to the Student Testing Site

-- If the settings are correct, students (or the test examiner, for a CAA) select [OK].
+- If the settings are correct, the student (or the test examiner, for a CAA) selects [OK].

-- If the settings are incorrect, students (or the test examiner, for a CAA) select [Request Changes].
+- If the settings are incorrect, the student (or the test examiner, for a CAA) selects [Request Changes].
 The test administrator or test examiner must report the incorrect test settings to the CAASPP test site coordinator, who will update them as required in TOMS and reschedule the student’s testing.
 After a student’s test settings are corrected, the student must sign in and request approval again.

 Step 5: Sound and Video Check

-The Audio/Video Checks page (i.e., screen) appears for tests with listening questions (refer to figure 7).
-Students verify that they can see the sample video and hear the sample audio.
+The Audio/Video Checks page (i.e., screen) appears for the Smarter Balanced, CAST, CAAs for ELA and mathematics, and CSA tests (refer to figure 7); the CAA for Science has a video check only.
+A student verifies seeing the sample video and hearing the sample audio in the “Sound and Video Playback Check” section.
 The screen is in Spanish for the CSA.

 To check audio and video settings:

-- Students play the video and listen to the audio by selecting the [Play] arrow icon.
+- The student plays the video and listens to the audio by selecting the [Play] arrow icon.

-- Depending on the sound and video quality, students do one of the following:
+- Depending on the sound and video quality, the student does one of the following:

-- If the student can see the video and hear the sound, students select [I could play the video and sound].
-The Instructions and Help page appears.
+- If the student can see the video and hear the sound, the student selects [I could play the video and sound].
+A green check appears at the upper-right corner of the panel and the Instructions and Help page appears.

 - If the student cannot see the video and hear the sound, the student selects [I could not play the video or sound].
-The Video Playback Problem page appears, giving students two options:
+The Audio/Video Playback Problem panel appears, giving students two options:

 - A student can select [Log Out].
 A test administrator or test examiner should troubleshoot the device and headphones or move the student to another device with working audio and video.